The Arabic Network for Human Rights Information (ANHRI)

 MB & NASL Protest Events

-The most important demands made by the MB & NASL:
+The most salient demands of the MB & NASL:

-– Protesting what they called the Egyptian-Russian military alliance
+- Overthrowing what they call the military coup.

 The following chart shows the percentage of security attacks on the MB & NASL protest events